 While “Freedom Mortgage” might not necessarily be a household name like Quicken Loans or Wells Fargo, the company often finds itself in top 10 lists when it comes to mortgage lending.

-In fact, they were the top VA lender during the first half of 2020, funding nearly $21 billion in VA loans through the second quarter, per data from Inside Mortgage Finance.
+In fact, they were the top VA lender during 2020, funding a whopping $72 billion in VA loans, and the top FHA lender with $35 billion in FHA loans.

 So they’re clearly no slouch in the home loan space.
 In fact, they recently celebrated their one millionth borrower, who happened to be a veteran living in Fishers, Indiana.